rust-lang/rust/src/doc/book/ownership.md

 one on the heap) must agree with each other at all times with regards to things like the length, capacity etc.

-When we move `v` to `v2`, rust actually does a bitwise copy of the vector object `v` into the stack allocation represented by `v2`.
+When we move `v` to `v2`, Rust actually does a bitwise copy of the vector object `v` into the stack allocation represented by `v2`.
 This shallow copy does not create a copy of the heap allocation containing the actual data.
 Which means that there would be two pointers to the contents of the vector